geraldofori/geraldofori/README.md

 ### Hi there, I'm Gerald Ofori👋

-A software engineer who  primarily  codes in JavaScript,TypeScript and Java with Angular and React as my frontend technologies with expertise in Groovy and Grails for my backend work.
+A software engineer who  primarily  codes in JavaScript,TypeScript and Java with Angular and React as my frontend technologies with expertise in Groovy on Grails and .Net for my backend work.